Adrian Purzycki

-Adrian Purzycki (born 2 August 1997 in Siedlce) is a Polish professional footballer who plays as a defensive midfielder for I liga club Odra Opole.
+Adrian Purzycki (born 2 August 1997 in Siedlce) is a Polish professional footballer who plays as a defensive midfielder for Super League club PSIM Yogyakarta.
 He holds Polish as well as UK citizenship.

 Club career

 Wigan Athletic U18

 Purzycki began his career in the youth ranks of Wigan Athletic in 2013.

 Fortuna Sittard

 He made his professional debut in the Eerste Divisie for Fortuna Sittard on 5 August 2016 in a game against Achilles '29.

 Miedź Legnica

 In 2017, Purzycki joined Miedź Legnica, a Polish I liga football team.

 International career

 Purzycki has represented Poland at various youth levels since his debut for the Poland U18 in 2014.